-In a 5G Advanced network deployment, a mobile operator adopts an SBMA that leverages a modular reference model as defined in annex A.11 of TS 28.533 [YY].
+In a 5G-Advanced network deployment, a mobile operator adopts an SBMA that leverages a modular reference model as defined in annex A.11 of TS 28.533 [2].
 This model abstracts Management Functions (MnFs) as logical entities, independent of their physical implementation, and enables them to interact exclusively through Management Services (MnSs).

 Each MnF registers its MnSs with a service registry, enabling dynamic discovery and selection of services across domains and vendors.